 For more than 50 years, audiences have been travelling through space and time with a mysterious alien known only as The Doctor.
 Using a time machine disguised as a blue police box, he has battled alien warriors in Medieval England, negotiated peace with Martians, and prevented the end of the universe.
 The Doctor belongs to an alien race called the Time Lords, whose bodies regenerate into new forms when they die.
-This has allowed different actors to play the role of The Doctor over the generations — and for the first time this year, the role will played by a woman.
 The series is one of the most iconic science fiction TV shows ever made.
 But what does it tell us about the real world?

 The TARDIS is both a time machine and a spaceship; it can travel to any time or place in the universe in just a few seconds.
 Over the years, The Doctor has explored countless planets, both real and fictional.
 Some episodes have also featured human colonies in space, many years in the future — something that society is currently contemplating more and more.